tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

   * Read some every day.
   * Ruby Rogues and Ruby Weekly.
   * The dark side: Dissecting a book vs drinking from a fire hydrant
+* Diagram: Developer spectrum.
+Hammer-user all the way to shiny-object
 * Rails Intro without models
   * Motivating Example: A rails app that asks me for my time zone, then gives me the time. (and maybe go back to this in future classes?)
 * MVC